jiajingchen113322/ViewNet/README.md

 ```
 --exp_name: the experiment name you give
 --dataset: you could fill one of ['ScanObjectNN','ModeNet40','ModeNet40C'].
---data_path: the path you save the dataset
+--data_path: the path of the dataset
 --k_way: the number of classes.
 --n_shot: the number of shots.
 --query: the query number